PhraseApp-Blog/gatsby-i18next-example/README.md

-# gatsby-starter-default
+# gatsby-i18next-example
-The default Gatsby starter.
+Gatsby i18next example.

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/).